OxHobbs/Adam/README.md

-# IAM Module ReadMe
+# AzureMon Module ReadMe

 ## Description

-This module contains a collection of tools that are used to aid in management of the IAM environment.
+This module contains a collection of tools that are used to aid in management of an Azure Monitoring environment.
 Semantic versioning is used in this project and a lite changelog is kept towards the bottom of this readme file.

 Normal PowerShell commands may be used to interact with this module.
 Install this module from your NuGet server or copy the module to the following directory
 `%ProgramFiles%/WindowsPowerShell/Modules`